Meta Materials Inc. (MMAT) is ready for next Episode as it posted an annual sales of 4,080 K

 Meta Materials Inc. (NASDAQ: MMAT) Trading Performance Indicators

-You can see what Meta Materials Inc. (MMAT) is doing with its current performance indicators.
-In the most recent quarter, the stock posted a quick ratio of 1.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 75.01.
+Take a look at Meta Materials Inc.’s (MMAT) current performance indicators.
+Last quarter, stock had a quick ratio of 1.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 82.17.

 Technical Analysis of Meta Materials Inc. (MMAT)

-Meta Materials Inc. (NASDAQ: MMAT) saw its 5-day average volume 4.9 million, a negative change from its year-to-date volume of 5.24 million.
-As of the previous 9 days, the stock’s Stochastic %D was 79.71%.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 4.68 million.
+That was inferior than the volume of 5.23 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 65.40%.
 Additionally, its Average True Range was 0.15.

 Meta Materials Inc. (NASDAQ: MMAT) Key Stats